 If you use a plastic tree then my issue is obvious.

 That is all I will say on plastic trees.

 I could have a proper rage at this but I shall refrain from getting too incensed.
 When you live next to a forest that has less and less natural woodland and is becoming more of a Christmas tree farm every year, you’d be annoyed too.
 Especially when you know that some years there is a massive surplus and so all the spares just get woodchipped.
 Our forests should not just be stumpy evergreen swathes of pine, fir or spruce!

 If you want a real tree, buy a Christmas tree in a pot that you can grow outside and bring in each year if you can, as that would be one of the best solutions.

 Those are my issues, take them or leave them.
 This year, why not have an alternative Christmas tree instead?

 Decorate a tree or plant you already own, if you’ve got one in the garden - awesome, it’ll look super festive, if you have a suitably large plant in the house have a go at making that Christmassy.
-Outcome will vary depending on the size and style of plant.
+The outcome will vary depending on the size and style of the plant.
 Your small collection of cacti decorated may not produce quite the effect you were aiming for…